-- 2. Display Slide 2 Allow students a silent minute to observe the map and another minute to record their observations on the student worksheet provided. - 3.
-Continue Slide 2: Use the following VTS questions while paraphrasing responses. - → Q1 "What is going on in this image?"; after an observation is made, paraphrase and maybe follow up with Q2. - → Q2 "What do you see that makes you say that?; paraphrase again and to obtain the next observation use Q3. - → Q3 "What more can we find?"; this is an opening for another student to share an observation.
+- 2. Display art Allow students a silent minute to observe and optionally another minute to record their observations on the student worksheet provided. - 3.
+Use the following VTS questions while paraphrasing responses. - → Q1 "What is going on in this image?"; after an observation is made, paraphrase and maybe follow up with Q2. - → Q2 "What do you see that makes you say that?; paraphrase again and to obtain the next observation use Q3. - → Q3 "What more can we find?"; this is an opening for another student to share an observation.